 10. Can I ride an attraction more than once in a single day with Genie+ or individual attraction selection Lightning Lane?

-You also will not be able to ride the rides for sale with individual attraction selection more than once per day.
+You also will not be able to ride the rides for sale with individual Lightning Lane more than once per day.
 While you get up to two of these selections daily, they have to be for separate rides.
 So no purchasing Rise of the Resistance twice!

 11. What happens if an attraction I have a Lightning Lane reservation for goes down or breaks before I can ride?

-If you have a Lightning Lane return window booked with Genie+ and the ride breaks down, we believe (based on how MaxPass worked and how things are working at Disney World) that the system will give you a bonus automatically.
-The booking will likely turn into a “Multiple Experiences” pass that can be used at a number of other rides in the park (or the ride you had booked returns to service).
+If you have a Lightning Lane return window booked with Genie+ and the ride breaks down, the system will give you a bonus automatically.
+The booking will turn into a “Multiple Experiences” pass that can be used at a number of other rides in the park (or the ride you had booked returns to service).
+These passes are good in either park if you have a park hopper ticket, unlike at Walt Disney World where they are issued for just a single park.

-But what if you can’t make a later return time or the ride stays down for the rest of the day?
-Technically, the fine print says individual attraction selection Lightning Lane bookings are non-refundable, but at Walt Disney World, guest relations cast members have been able to give guests gift cards as refunds in this instance.
-So far, however, this isn’t done automatically and requires legwork on the part of guests to request this.
-Hopefully, by the time Disneyland’s Genie systems launch, there will be a more defined procedure in place.
-Watch this space for updates.
+But sometimes you can’t make that later return time or the ride stays down for the rest of the day.
+Technically, the fine print says individual attraction selection Lightning Lane bookings are non-refundable, but at Walt Disney World, guest relations cast members have been able to give guests gift cards as refunds and the system refunds automatically if the ride doesn’t return to operation for the day.
+Again, time will tell, as none of these attractions have had major day-ending breakdowns yet.

 12. Will Disney Genie+ or Lightning Lane individual attractions sell out?

-Disney has said that Genie+ itself will not sell out, so no worries for that offering.
+Disney has said that Genie+ itself will not sell out, so no worries in that regard.

 13. Do I have to use Disney Genie or Disney Genie+?